Frequently Asked Questions

 Can I study abroad during the last semester before my graduation?

-Yes, however, this is extremely discouraged.
-Often, we will note receive your transcript from abroad until several months after your term, delaying your graduation term.
+Yes; however, this is extremely discouraged.
+Often, we will not receive your transcript from your host institution until several months after your term abroad, delaying your graduation term.
 Additionally, should a course you require no longer be offered abroad, you may further delay graduation.
 Students who study abroad during that last semester risk extending their graduation term.

 How will my credits transfer?